UtahGameAIClass/assignment-2-pathfinding-ChrisYuanZhong/README.md

 - do you think what you did is relevant to your class project?
 - what have you not done yet that you have seen in other games?

-##### Formatting for your Process Letter
-Your letter should be 1-2 pages long (2 pages max), formatted as a PDF.
-You are not required to adhere to any style.
-To make it a bit easier on drafting, the screenshots you include in your letter do not count toward your 2 page limit.

-If you would still like a suggested style, here is a (completely optional) style you could follow: 1-inch margins, 12-point Times New Roman or Arial font, 1.15inch spacing.
+#### Submission Instructions
+By the deadline stated on the syllabus, please provide a link to a Github or Gitlab repository that we can access to grade.
+The repository should contain all of your code (including the openFrameworks library itself), and should also contain your process letter in .pdf format.

+Your repository must include a README text/Markdown file containing a description of how to run your code, as well as where to find the source code relevant to each of the sections identified above, as well as any special instructions we need to consider to run your code.

 ## Rubric
 > [!IMPORTANT]
 > As mentioned in the class syllabus, this class is entirely based on the process letters.
 However, to help you get a sense of your own mastery within the assignment, all assignments will be *virtually* graded according to a rubric.
 Your virtual grade has **nothing** to do with your official standing or grade in the course; it is simply a reflection of your proficiency within this assignment, and you should use it to calibrate how close you are to meeting the learning objectives of this course, which is what we truly care about.

-### Kinematic Motion (1 Point).
-- (0.25) Rigidbody data structure created.
-- (0.25) Leaves breadcrumbs as the shape traverses the screen.
-- (0.50) Moves in a circuit path around the screen.

-### Dynamic Steering Behaviors (3 Points).
-- (1) Seek algorithm created.
-- (0.5) Shape seeks location of mouse clicks.
-- (1) Shape is oriented in the direction of travel.
-- (0.5) Two methods of arriving are implemented.

-### Wander Steering Behaviors (4 Points).
-- (1) Wander algorithm created.
-- (1) Boundary violations are handled gracefully (e.g., Toroidal world implemented).
-- (1) Shape is oriented in the direction of travel.
-- (1) Two methods for changing orientation.

-### Flocking Behavior and Blending (7 Points).
-- (0.5) Leader Boid is distinguished.
-- (0.5) Leader Boid wanders correctly.
-- (2) Flock is cohesive.
-- (2) Flock follows center of mass.
-- (2) Flock “looks good.”

-### Process Letter (10 Points)
-- (0.5) Dynamic Steering Behavior questions posed in the assignment are answered.
-- (0.5) Dynamic Steering Behavior is illustrated with screenshots.
-- (2) Dynamic Steering Behavior discussion contains metacognitive reflection (beyond what the assignment asks).
-- (0.5) Wander Steering Behavior questions posed in the assignment are answered.
-- (0.5) Wander Steering Behavior is illustrated with screenshots.
-- (2) Wander Steering Behavior discussion contains metacognitive reflection (beyond what the assignment asks).
-- (1) Flocking and Blending questions posed in the assignment are answered.
-- (1) Flocking and Blending is illustrated with screenshots.
-- (2) Flocking and Blending discussion contains metacognitive reflection (beyond what the assignment asks).

-#### Multipliers
-- Does Not Compile / Build: (×0) multiplier
-- Contains style/polish comparable to [openFrameworks examples](https://openframeworks.cc/examples/): (x1.5) multipler
+### First Steps (1.5 Points).
+- (0.5)	First (small) Graph created.
+- (1.0)	Second (large) Graph created with more than 1000 nodes.

+### Dijkstra’s Algorithm, A* (2.5 Points).
+- (1.0)	Dijkstra’s Algorithm created.
+- (1.0)	A* Algorithm created.
+- (0.5)	Simple heuristic created.

+### Heuristics (0.5 Point).
+- (0.5)	Second heuristic created for second graph.

+### Putting It All Together (4.0 Points).
+- (0.5)	Indoor environment is designed.
+- (1.0)	Abstraction scheme is implemented.
+- (1.0)	Boid performs A* Pathfinding to a click.
+- (0.5)	Boid performs Pathfollowing on the computed path.
+- (1.0)	Pathfinding/Pathfollowing “looks good:” the Boid does not touch the walls at all.

+### The Walls Are Lava™ (Variable multiplier).
+If the Boid does touch the wall during pathfinding, the score is slightly reduced:
+- If the Boid has little overlap with walls, your score will be multiplied by 0.95.
+- If the Boid has moderate overlap with walls, your score will be multiplied by 0.85.
+- If the Boid has significant overlap with walls, your score will be multiplied by 0.75.

+### Process Letter (6.0 Points).
+- (0.25) First Steps questions posed in the assignment are answered.
+- (0.25) First Steps is illustrated with screenshots.
+- (1.0)	Dijkstra’s Algorithm, A* questions posed in the assignment are answered.
+- (0.5)	Dijkstra’s Algorithm, A* is illustrated with screenshots.
+- (1.0)	Dijkstra’s Algorithm, A* discussion contains something unique (beyond what the assignment asks).
+- (1.5)	Heuristics questions posed in the assignment are answered.
+- (1.0)	Heuristics analysis is presented with supporting data.
+- (0.5)	Putting It All Together is presented with supporting screenshots.

+## Multipliers

+### Codebase Style
+- No README (×0 multiplier).
+The Github / Gitlab repository does not have a README file.
+- Does Not Compile / Build (×0 multiplier).
+The code submission does not compile per the instructions on the README.
+- C++ Coding Style not followed (Variable multiplier).
+The code does not follow Google’s C++ Style guide, per: https://google.github.io/styleguide/cppguide.html
+    - If you deviate >5 times, your score for that portion will be multiplied by 0.95.
+    - If you deviate >10 times, your score for that portion will be multiplied by 0.85.
+    - If you deviate >15 times, your score for that portion will be multiplied by 0.75.

+### Writeup Style
+- Format (×0 multiplier).
+The writeup does not adhere to the ToDIGRA submission template, available here: http://todigra.org/index.php/todigra/about/submissions.
+Note: you are not submitting this for anonymous review. :)
+- Page Count (Variable multiplier).
+Your writeup must hit at least 3 pages of content.
+If you have less than 3, then the writeup score will be multiplied by (n / 3), where n is the teaching staff’s estimate of how much page content you have.
+- Spelling and Grammar (Variable multiplier).
+Having proper grammar and spelling is important and difficult.
+If you are having trouble, ask for help from your classmates or the university writing center.
+    - If you have 1-3 grammar/spelling mistakes, your score will be multiplied by 0.95.
+    - If you have 4-6 grammar/spelling mistakes, your score will be multiplied by 0.85.
+    - If you have 7+ grammar/spelling mistakes, your score will be multiplied by 0.75.